IAM Policy Evaluation Logic Step-by-Step - Explicit Deny, RCP, SCP, Resource Policy, Identity Policy, Permission Boundary, and Session Policy

 If you ever see NotAction + Allow + Resource: "*" in a code review, treat it as a finding.

 Scenario: Account A's user wants to read an S3 bucket in Account B. The bucket policy in Account B grants s3:GetObject to Account A's user.
 Account A's user has no matching identity policy.
-The Simulator (which only looks at the policies you give it) returns Allow because the resource policy allows.
-The real AWS evaluation returns ImplicitDeny because cross-account access requires both sides to allow.
+Because cross-account access requires both sides to allow, the real AWS evaluation returns ImplicitDeny — the resource-side grant alone is not enough.

 Policy JSON (Resource, on bucket in Account B):